 Those 300 retail partners are a large part of why Instacart is able to work so well too.
 Without them, business won’t be done the same way and not as many customers would find what they’re looking for.

 This statistic also contributes to the fact that Instacart is able to have over 500 million products listed on their site.

 10. 80% of Instacart Workers are Contractors

-This allows for these workers to work for themselves and create their own schedule.
-As more employees move towards freelancing instead of salaried full time work, more companies have the potential to follow suit.
+Contracting lets employees work for themselves and create their own schedule.
+As more employees move towards freelancing instead of salaried, full-time work, more companies have the potential to follow.

 11. Instacart is Valued at $13.7 Billion

-For a company to move from startup to a household name is an accomplishment in itself.
-The company has no plan to slow down.
-If anything, they’ve been given the green light to continue expanding and speeding up.
+For a company to move from a startup to a household name is an accomplishment in and of itself, yet Instacart has no plans to slow down.
+If anything, they’ve been gearing up to continue expanding.

 12. Instacart has Raised About $1.6 Billion

-To pair with their plans to expand, Instacart has raised money to be able to do just that.
-With over $1.6 billion raised, this gives Instacart the potential ability to move over to a different country as well as increase their levels of productivity within the US and Canada.
+To complete their expansion plans, Instacart has raised 1.6 billion in capital.
+This grants the ability to move to different countries, and increase their levels of productivity in the US and Canada.

 13. Instacart Delivers Alcohol in 14 States